AlexNabokikh/windows-playbook/README.md

     - Ensures 'Windows Welcome Experience' disabled.
   - **Taskbar**
     - Ensures 'Search' unpinned from Taskbar.
-    - Ensures Task View, Chat and Cortana are unpinned from Taskbar.
+    - Ensures Task View, Chat, and Cortana are unpinned from Taskbar.
     - Ensures 'News and Interests' unpinned from Taskbar.
     - Ensures 'People' unpinned from Taskbar.
     - Ensures 'Edge', 'Store' other built-in shortcuts unpinned from Taskbar.